jitendragangwar123/UI-Projects/README.md

 # UI_Projects
-This repositry consist of some mini UI projects by using HTML,CSS,Bootstrap and JavaScript.
+This repository consist of some UI based mini projects by using HTML,CSS,Bootstrap and JavaScript.